Looking to switch payment processors to save on fees?...

 by

-Credit Card Surcharge Laws by State (Is It Legal?)
+Credit Card Surcharge Laws by State (2024)

 There’s a lot of misinformation and conflicting facts about surcharging laws in the United States.
 In an effort to clarify some of these questions, I’ve compiled the credit card surcharging laws in all 50 states—making it easy for anyone to quickly determine whether credit card surcharging is legal or illegal in their state.